Is $65,000 a Good Salary for a Single Person in 2026?

 Is $65K a Good Salary?

 Of course, day-to-day expenses can vary widely depending on where you live.
-To get an idea of where you stand, and if $65,000 a year is a good salary for you, it can help to look at the cost of living and the average salary in the U.S. and the state where you live.
+To get an idea of where you stand and whether $65,000 a year is a good salary for you, it can help to look at the cost of living, the state where you live, and how your earnings stack up against the average salary in the U.S.

 Check your score with SoFi Insights